Hariom93Suthar/NewsApp/README.md

 This is a Flutter-based news app that fetches and displays news articles using the News API.

+ # Features

+1.Fetches news articles from the News API
+2.Displays headlines, images, and descriptions 3.Allows users to read full articles in the browser 4.Supports multiple categories and countries

 ## Getting Started

+# Prerequisites

+Flutter SDK
+A News API key (You can get one from News API)

+# Usage

+On the home screen, you can see the latest news articles.

+Tap on an article to read the full content in the browser.

+Use the menu to filter news by category or country.

+# Built With
+Flutter - The UI toolkit

+News API - The API used to fetch news articles

+# Acknowledgments
+News API for providing the news data
+Flutter for the amazing framework

 This project is a starting point for a Flutter application.